pujariaditya/WaveVerify/README.md

 ## Abstract

 With the rapid advancement of voice generation technologies capable of producing perceptually indistinguishable synthetic speech, the need for robust audio content authentication has become critical.
-WaveVerify addresses this challenge through an advanced watermarking system that leverages a FiLM-based generator for resilient multi-band watermark embedding and a Mixture-of-Experts detector for accurate extraction and localization.
+WaveVerify addresses this challenge through an advanced watermarking system that leverages a FiLM-based generator for resilient multi-band watermark embedding and detectors for accurate extraction and localization.

 ## Key Features